 - Watch a summer movie under a soft blanket.
 I just watched Letters to Juliet.
 It was warm and touching and takes place in Verona, Italy.

 - Make vacation plans for the future.
-It will give you something to look forward to after Covid restrictions end.
+It will give you something to look forward to after the winter ends.

 - Wear a summer perfume.

 - Make a tropical drink.

 - Put on some boots and a cute knit hat with matching mittens, and meet a friend for a coffee or a fancy lunch.